-- 1. Parents and guardians agree that they and their families will exhibit conduct consistent with Catholic denominational standards.
-The determination of whether any conduct contravenes these standards is the right of the CISPG Board of Directors. - 2.
-All students are required to participate in our religious education curricular and co-curricular programs, including liturgical celebrations, prayer, retreats and other spiritual activities. - 3.
-Parents/Guardians are expected to participate in the religious education program as required. - 4.
-Regular school attendance and full participation in all aspects of the academic program of the school are required of every student.
+- 1. All students are required to participate in our Religious Education curricular and co-curricular programs including liturgical celebrations, retreats, prayers, etc. - Parents/Guardians are expected to support the Religious Education Program and participate in it as required. - Regular school attendance and full participation in all aspects of the academic program of the school are required of every student.
 Each student is expected to strive toward the development of his/her full academic potential.
-Parents are expected to support the academic program as required. - 5.
-Each family is expected to support and participate in the fund-raising activities of the school. - 6.
-Each student is expected to know and follow school policies on behaviour. - 7.
-Parents/Guardians are expected to know and support school policy and procedures. - 8.
-Parents/Guardians are expected to attend program-related events including but not limited to parent/teacher conferences and meet the teacher events. - 9.
-Parents/Guardians agree to accept the responsibility for the cost of tuition, supplies, and other school activities. - 10.
-If any of these conditions are not met, the school reserves the right to refuse admission, or remove a student from the school.
+Parents are expected to support the academic program as required. - 4.
+Each family is expected to support and participate in the fund-raising activities of the school. - 5.
+Each student is expected to know and follow school policies on behaviour. - 6.
+Parents/Guardians are expected to know and support school policy and procedures. - 7.
+Parents/Guardians are expected to attend parent orientation sessions including report card distribution, etc. - 8.
+Parents/Guardians agree to accept the responsibility for the cost of tuition, supplies, and other school activities. - 9.
+If any of these conditions are not met, the school reserves the right to: refuse admission, or remove the student from the school.